arc-framework/docs/docs/stack.md

 The Agentic Reasoning Core (A.R.C.) is an open-source, modular, Platform-in-a-Box designed as a distributed intelligence orchestration engine.
 Our technology choices reflect our commitment to open standards, developer experience, and robust, scalable systems.

+This page provides a high-level overview of the components that make up the A.R.C. stack.
+For more detailed information, please see the [Core Services](./Core/index.md) and [Plugins](./Plugins/index.md) pages.

+---

+## Quick Reference

 Below is the quick reference guide to the A.R.C. stack.

 ### Platform